 When a government runs a fiscal deficit, it must borrow money or generate additional revenue to cover the shortfall.
 There are various ways in which governments fund their deficits:

-- Domestic Borrowing
+Domestic Borrowing

 The government borrows from the domestic source through bonds and securities, normally acquired by banks and financial institutions and the public.
-This method gives immediate funds for bridging the deficit but increases future liabilities because of payments of interests.
+This method gives immediate funds for bridging the deficit but increases future liabilities because of payments of interest.

-- External Borrowing
+External Borrowing

 Governments borrow from international sources such as foreign governments, international organizations such as the IMF or World Bank, and foreign bond markets.
 External borrowing earns currency, but this comes with the threat of currency risk and economic risk.

-- Monetary Financing
+Monetary Financing

 Sometimes, the central bank finances the fiscal deficit by printing more money.
-It’s an easy solution but usually portrays all its negative effects such as inflation and depreciation of the local currency, thereby making it risky.
+It’s an easy solution but usually portrays all its negative effects, such as inflation and depreciation of the local currency, thereby making it risky.

-- Disinvestment
+Disinvestment

 Each funding method has its implications for inflation, interest rates, and economic growth, and governments often use a combination of these methods to balance risks and benefits.